shalakasatheesh/GG-BBQ/README.md

 - Extended version of Subset-II containing more propernames: Coming soon.
 <!-- - [Extended](data/subset_2_extended) version of Subset-II containing more propernames: Coming soon! -->

-# Huggingface

-Our data is also available on [Huggingface](https://huggingface.co/datasets/shalakasatheesh/GG-BBQ)
+🤗  Our data is also available on [Huggingface](https://huggingface.co/datasets/shalakasatheesh/GG-BBQ)

 # Citation:
     @misc{satheesh2025ggbbqgermangenderbias,